Helmut Fischer: Life

-Following the show's success, the actor kept busy with roles whose properties were reliably based on theStenz cliché, even though until the end of his life Fischer kept reassuring the public that the figure of Monaco Franze had nothing in common with his personal life.
+Following the show's success, the actor kept busy with roles whose properties were reliably based on the Stenz cliché, even though until the end of his life Fischer kept reassuring the public that the figure of Monaco Franze had nothing in common with his personal life.
 In the mid-1980s, Fischer played with Thomas Gottschalk and Michael Winslow in the Three Crazy Jerks movies.
-Between 1987 to 1992, he appeared on the screen as "Josefbärli", along with Veronika Fitz, and with Ilse Neubauer in the series Die Hausmeisterin (The House Keeper).
+Between 1987 and 1992, he appeared on the screen as "Josefbärli", along with Veronika Fitz, and with Ilse Neubauer in the series Die Hausmeisterin (The House Keeper).
 Fischer enjoyed his last success in the series Ein Schloß am Wörthersee (A castle on the Wörthersee), in which he played the absent-minded real estate manager Leo Laxeneder, and the fictitious mayor of Hohenwaldau, Peter Elfinger in Peter and Paul, alongside Hans Clarin.

 In 1993, Helmut Fischer was diagnosed with cancer; at the time, only his wife Utta knew about it.
 In 1996, the actor underwent treatment by controversial cancer specialist Julius Hackethal.
 In November of the same year, he celebrated his 70th birthday with a number of friends and colleagues.
 At the occasion, he told the press: "Das Leben macht sich ja mehr und mehr aus dem Staub (Life is increasingly buzzing off)."
-Eight months later, Fischer passed away in Chiemgau.
+Eight months later, Fischer died in Chiemgau.
 On 19 June 1997, more than 1,000 people participated in his funeral service at the mortuary of Munich's northern cemetery, and the subsequent funeral at Bogenhausen cemetery (gravesite no. 2-4-2).
 In his funeral speech, Munich's Lord Mayor Christian Ude, a personal friend, and long-time neighbor of Fischer, said: "...
 Populär war er in ganz Deutschland - in München wurde er geliebt.
 (He was well-liked all over Germany - in Munich, he was loved.)"

 Two years after his death, a bronze monument of Fischer, commissioned by Munich's municipal government, and done by sculptor Nicolai Tregor Jr. was revealed.
 It is located at the actor's former favorite spot in the garden of café Münchner Freiheit in the Schwabing district.